ollydev/setup-lazarus-fpcup/README.md

-Action which builds FPC and Lazarus using [fpcup](https://github.com/LongDirtyAnimAlf/Reiniero-fpcup).
+Github Action which builds FPC and Lazarus on a runner using [fpcup](https://github.com/LongDirtyAnimAlf/Reiniero-fpcup).
 Useful for building projects with custom FPC & Lazarus versions.

 Supported platforms:

-- Windows: win64, win32 (cross compiled)
+- Windows: `win64`, `win32` (cross compiled)
-- Linux: x86_64, aarch64 (cross compiled)
+- Linux: `x86_64`, `aarch64` (cross compiled)
-- Macos: x86_64, aarch64 (cross compiled)
+- MacOS: `x86_64`, `aarch64` (cross compiled)

-Installations are cached so expect that first builds could take ~20 minutes.
+Installations are cached so expect that first builds could take ~20 minutes (MacOS being the slowest)

 Caches that are not in a week are [removed](https://github.com/actions/cache#cache-limits)

 ---

 ### Required Inputs

-- `laz`: Lazarus GitLab branch or commit sha to install
+- `laz` - Lazarus GitLab branch or commit sha to install
-- `fpc`: FPC GitLab branch or commit sha to install
+- `fpc` - FPC GitLab branch or commit sha to install

 ### Optional Inputs

-- `fpcup`: fpcup version to use from https://github.com/LongDirtyAnimAlf/Reiniero-fpcup/releases
+- `fpcup` - fpcup version to use from https://github.com/LongDirtyAnimAlf/Reiniero-fpcup/releases (defaults to [v2.2.0q](https://github.com/ollydev/setup-lazarus-fpcup/blob/master/action.yml))

 ---